silverbulletmd/silverbullet/docs/Install.md

 1. Install SilverBullet:
    * [[Install/Binary]] — a single self-contained binary
    * [[Install/Docker]] — a docker container
-2. Be sure you enable [[Authentication]] for security
+2. Be sure you enable [[Feature/Authentication]] for security
 3. Deploy a [[TLS]] layer front of SilverBullet: browsers require `https://` (or `localhost`) for SilverBullet’s service worker, crypto, and clipboard APIs to work, so _you cannot_ reach a remote SilverBullet server over plain `http://`.
 4. Once that’s all set up, go through the setup flow and then follow [[Getting Started]] to learn the basics of using SilverBullet itself.

 # Cloud
-While [[Self Hosted]] is the intended path, if this is too much hassle for you.
+While [[Principles/Self Hosted]] is the intended path, if this is too much hassle for you.
 There is a simpler option by using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
 For a small fee (about $2 per month), you can run your instance there.
 PikaPods handles deployment, upgrades and backups and exposes SilverBullet securely via TLS.

 PikaPods contribute a part of their revenue back to the projects they host, so it’s a source of [[Funding]] for SilverBullet itself.

 # First run
-When you point the server at an **empty** folder — or one that doesn’t exist yet — it opens a browser-based setup wizard that creates an admin account and your first space — see [[Space Manager]].
+When you point the server at an **empty** folder — or one that doesn’t exist yet — it opens a browser-based setup wizard that creates an admin account and your first space — see [[Feature/Space Manager]].

 # Notes on file systems
 ## Case insensitive file systems (Mac and Windows)